firedev.com

 I am working on this motivational portal.
 Let’s use a concept from the project for the sake of the example.
 The models involved in this example are User, Motivation, Shop and Role.

-Motivation is some data that connects Shop where User is working in a given month and his Role.
+Motivation is some data that defines Shop to which User has access to in a given month and his Role in regards to that.
 Each month a User can be assigned to different Shops and different Roles.
-Say, an employee this month and a shop manager the next month.
-I call such managers “chief” since the manager was already taken.
+Say, an employee this month and shop manager the next month.
+I call such managers “chief” since manager was already taken.

-For the current month we need to get the list of shops the user can manage.
-And to do that we have to use multiple tables as certain roles carry chief ability.
-The most obvious solution is to stuff everything into the User model.
+For current month we need to get the list of shops user can manage.
+And to do that we have to use multiple tables as there a certain roles that carry “chief” ability.
+The most obvious solution is to stuff everything into User model.
 So without further ado:

 class User < ActiveRecord::Base